-- (m) In terms of the provisions of Circular NO.CIR/CFD/CMD/27/2019 dated 8th February, 2019 issued by SEBI, the Company has obtained the Annual Secretarial Compliance Report for the Financial Year ended 31st March, 2024 confirming compliance of applicable SEBI Regulations and circulars thereunder. - (n) The Company has also adopted Policy for Determination of Materiality of Events or Information and Policy on Document Preservation & Archival of Documents which are available on website of the Company.

-(o) The Company has a separate software for maintaining Structural Digital Data base containing the details of persons/entities with whom unpublished price sensitive information is shared.
+- (m) The Company has also adopted Policy for Determination of Materiality of Events or Information and Policy on Document Preservation & Archival of Documents which are available on website of the Company. - (n) The Company has a separate software for maintaining Structural Digital Data base containing the details of persons/entities with whom unpublished price sensitive information is shared.
 This data base is maintained with adequate controls and checks such as time stamping audit trails to ensure stamping and data base cannot be tampered.

-(p) Disclosure on Material Subsidiaries
+(o) Disclosure on Material Subsidiary

-Name of the Material Subsidiaries Date of Incorporation Place of Incorporation Name of the Statutory Auditors Date of Appointment/ Re-appointment of Statutory Auditors Keshava Plantations Pvt.
-Ltd. 12/02/1999 India JKVS & Co.
-30/09/2019 Pranav Infradev Co Pvt.
-Ltd. \$ 26/09/2006 India Naresh Lakhotia & Co.
-12/06/2019
+Name of the Material Subsidiary Date of Incorporation Place of Incorporation Name of the Statutory Auditors Date of Appointment/ Re-appointment of Statutory Auditors Keshava Plantations Pvt.
+Ltd. 12/02/1999 India M/s.
+Singhi & Co.
+01/08/2024